Scott Peters (politician): 2014

 In the June 2014 primary, Peters was opposed by three Republicans.
 Peters was the top vote-getter with 42%.
 Under California's "top two" primary system, he faced the second-place finisher, former city councilman Carl DeMaio, in the November general election.
 Peters was a member of the Democratic Congressional Campaign Committee's Frontline Program.
 The program is designed to help protect vulnerable Democratic candidates.
 In August, Peters was endorsed by the United States Chamber of Commerce, which usually endorses Republicans.
 Peters was supported by 100 PACs that had supported the Republican incumbent, Brian Bilbray, in the previous cycle.

 In a poll conducted by SurveyUSA for U-T San Diego and 10News during September 11–15, 2014, Peters polled at 47% and DeMaio at 46%.
 The same poll taken October 2–6 showed DeMaio with a 3-point lead over Peters, within the margin of error.
 An earlier Survey USA poll showed Peters leading by one point.

 On election night the result was too close to call, with DeMaio ahead by 751 votes.
 Over the next few days Peters pulled into the lead.
 By Friday, Peters had a lead of 4,491 votes, and the Associated Press called the election for him.
 The final result was Peters 51.59% and DeMaio 48.41%.

 2016

-Peters was re-elected in 2016 with 56.5% of the vote, handily defeating Republican Denise Gitsham.
+Peters was reelected with 56.5% of the vote over Republican Denise Gitsham.